 Landowner Jane Heyward approached the Conservancy about donating her property and making it accessible to visitors.
 Through Mrs. Heyward's exceptional generosity, the Conservancy created a parking area, signage and hiking trails for people to experience the preserve and will protect Fortune's Cove for future generations.

-Conservancy staff and volunteers completed the 5.5-mile hiking trail in April 2002 and will maintain it for visitors.
+Conservancy staff and volunteers will maintain the 5.5-mile hiking trail for visitors.
 The preserve falls within the project area of the Conservancy's Piedmont Program, which focuses on the protection and restoration of the most significant remaining habitats throughout the Piedmont region of central and northern Virginia.